Skip to content

 Web

-import { Surface, useSurfaceTone } from '@checkatrade/components-web';
+import { Surface, useSurfaceTone, useSurfaceInk } from '@checkatrade/components-web';

 Native

-import { Surface, useSurfaceTone } from '@checkatrade/components-native';
+import { Surface, useSurfaceTone, useSurfaceInk } from '@checkatrade/components-native';

 Basic usage

-<Surface tone="default" className="rounded-lg p-6">
+<Surface tone="neutral" className="rounded-lg p-6">

 <Text variant="header-md">Section heading</Text>

-<Text variant="body-md">Body copy on a default surface.</Text>
+<Text variant="body-md">Body copy on a neutral surface.</Text>

 </Surface>